Procedure: Provision of first aid services

 First aid kits

 - All workers must be able to access a first aid kit.

-- The number of first aid kits required in an area/building is determined by the first aid risk assessment.
-The risk assessment must look at the following factors:
+The number of first aid kits required in an area/building be determined in first aid risk assessment.
+The risk assessment must consider many factors including:

-- The number of staff housed within the building/structure.
+- the number of workers housed within the building/structure;

 - First aid kits should be: